marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2020/2020-05-04-Camel-Kotlin-Spring-Boot.md

 image: k8s.png
 tags: [Spring Boot, Kotlin]
 ---
-# Apache Camel with Kotlin and SpringBoot
+# Apache Camel with Kotlin and Spring Boot
 Apache Camel is an open source integration framework that empowers you to quickly and easily integrate various systems consuming or producing data.

 ## Create Project